-To date, Harrison’s GearUp initiative has recruited mentors to help more than 100 children with disabilities enjoy the benefits of bike riding.
-He and his partners have collected used bikes and refurbished them for kids who cannot afford to buy a bicycle.
-Last summer, over 120 kids signed up to ride at least 10 hours a week in GearUp’s Summer Bike Challenge, earning prizes and rewards provided by sponsors.
+To date, Harrison’s GearUp initiative has recruited mentors to help more than 150 children with disabilities enjoy the benefits of bike riding.
+He and his partners, plus numerous volunteers, have collected used bikes and refurbished them for kids who cannot afford to buy a bicycle.
+Last summer, over 120 kids in 20 states and three other countries signed up to ride at least 10 hours a week in GearUp’s Summer Bike Challenge, earning prizes and rewards provided by sponsors; plans are now underway for this year’s summer challenge.
 And at Harrison’s “Grab Life by the Bars” event, more than 300 volunteers in nine states helped 1,500 children from military families learn to ride bicycles.
+In total, GearUp initiatives have reached approximately 4,500 children.
 “Riding a bike can make a difference in the life of other kids just like it did for me,” he said.